The Admission of Students

 Members of the college staff, their spouses or partners, and their dependents may apply to audit courses with permission from the Office of Human Resources.

-The following definitions of enrollment apply: Students taking three or more courses at Bates as degree-seeking students or who participate in a Bates-approved off-campus study program are considered "enrolled" and "full-time."
-Standard enrollment is four courses per semester.
+The following definitions of enrollment apply: Students taking courses and earning three or more credits at Bates as degree-seeking students or who participate in a Bates-approved off-campus study program are considered "enrolled" and "full-time."
+Standard enrollment is 4 credits per semester.
 Students on a leave of absence are not considered "enrolled" during the period of the leave.

 Student Retention and Graduation

 The federal Student Right to Know Act requires institutions of higher education to make available six-year graduation rates.
-Bates has calculated an 88.4 percent graduation rate for first-time students entering in September 2006, using the guidelines published in the 10 July 1992 Federal Register.
+Bates has calculated a 87.8 percent graduation rate for first-time students entering in September 2009, using the guidelines published in the 10 July 1992 Federal Register.
 This calculation does not include students who have transferred into the college from other institutions.